-APPROVED: March 24, 1980 REVISED AND APPROVED: November 17, 2003 Back to Top
+REVISED AND APPROVED: November 17, 2003

 POLICY 655.3 - SEASON PASSES FOR ATHLETIC EVENTS

 WHEREAS: the School Board feels there is a need to provide special financial consideration for people who regularly attend athletic events.

 WHEREAS: people have expressed interest in purchasing a season pass for all home athletic events, excluding invitationals or tournaments.